decision-labs/course-full-stack-geo/course-website/docs/Ch01_Spatial_Databases/create-a-page.md

 # Spatial Database

-Spatial Databases store geographic information in the relational format including coordinates and topologies.
+Spatial Databases store geographic information in the relational format including coordinates and topologies(vectors and raster forms).
 There are two ways to represent data i.e. vectors and raster.
 Vector is high-quality geographical data, raster used to show patterns, made available large sets of data.

 ## PostGIS